 In both English and Spanish, this book has simple pictures and text.
 On each page the artist adds one more dot and thinks of new designs to make with the growing number.
 It’s an effective springboard for many hours of creativity, combining art and math.

 This book connects numerals with dot representations and real life photos for each number one to fifteen.
 After that it jumps to twenty and continues by tens until one hundred.
 As a wordless book with everyday photographs, it creates opportunities for rich discussion around the question, “How Many?”

 Count Me In / ¡Cuenta Conmigo! by Cynthia Weill

 This is a page turner that combines number and Oaxacan clay art to create a bilingual counting book.
-It can be read and discussed simply with just the number words or you can dive in deeper by using the brief text that accompanies each collection.
+Counting books like this can be read and discussed simply with just the number words or you can dive in deeper by using the brief text that accompanies each collection.

 Mouse Count by Ellen Stoll Walsh

 This common classroom book tells the story of a very hungry snake.
 He is on the hunt.
 He finds some mice to eat but something surprising happens.
 Children love to listen to this story and retell it many times over.
 Watch one example in action: Mouse Collections.

 This book follows one fish on a journey as it meets new groups of fish.
 It builds the number relationship of one more as our fish narrator finds the total of each new group of fish and then adds itself to the count.
 For example, “2 jumping fish plus me makes 3.”

 1, 2, 3 to the Zoo: A Counting Book by Eric Carle